touhi99/askagent/README.md

-### ASKit - Mac Terminal LLM Agents
+### AskAgent - Mac Terminal LLM Agents

 This is a simple Mac/Ubuntu terminal assistant with agents capable of various tasks.
-Purpose is to quickly with `askit` command able to get answer without looking through via ChatGPT interface or searching in Google.
+Purpose is to quickly with `askagent` command able to get answer without looking through via ChatGPT interface or searching in Google.
 Ideally, it can also execute unix command if permissed but use at your own risk.
 But for simple command i.e., "Go to desktop and list all the pdf's there" it can execute `['cd ~/Desktop', 'ls *.pdf']` and show the results.

 ## Installation